mantidproject/mantid/docs/source/algorithms/SNAPReduce-v1.rst

 -----------

 The purpose of this algorithm is to do a full reduction of SNAP data.
-This alloWS several runs, and with all the typical options that are usually used at the beamline, including calibrate from a cal file and from Convert Units, mask from file workspace and default masks, several groupings and save in GSAS or Fullprof format.
+This allows several runs, and with all the typical options that are usually used at the beamline, including calibrate from a cal file and from Convert Units, mask from file workspace and default masks, several groupings and save in GSAS or Fullprof format.